PTNUSASATUINTIARTHA-DOKU/doku-woocommerce-plugin/README.md

-# Jokul WooCommerce Plugin
+# DOKU WooCommerce Plugin

-Jokul makes it easy for you accept payments from various channels.
-Jokul also highly concerned the payment experience for your customers when they are on your store.
+DOKU makes it easy for you accept payments from various channels.
+DOKU also highly concerned the payment experience for your customers when they are on your store.
 With this plugin, you can set it up on your WooCommerce website easily and make great payment experience for your customers.

 ## Requirements